Creating a static configuration file

 ServiceAccountobject and its secret to a YAML file namedsa.yaml.For more information about the

-ServiceAccountobject, see the Kubernetes documentation .Kubernetes version: 1.24 or higherKubernetes version: 1.23 or lowerapiVersion: v1 kind: ServiceAccount metadata: name: admin-user namespace: kube-system --- apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRoleBinding metadata: name: admin-user roleRef: apiGroup: rbac.authorization.k8s.io kind: ClusterRole name: cluster-admin subjects: - kind: ServiceAccount name: admin-user namespace: kube-system --- apiVersion: v1 kind: Secret type: kubernetes.io/service-account-token metadata: name: admin-user-token namespace: kube-system annotations: kubernetes.io/service-account.name: "admin-user"apiVersion: v1 kind: ServiceAccount metadata: name: admin-user namespace: kube-system --- apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRoleBinding metadata: name: admin-user roleRef: apiGroup: rbac.authorization.k8s.io kind: ClusterRole name: cluster-admin subjects: - kind: ServiceAccount name: admin-user namespace: kube-system -
+ServiceAccountobject, see this Kubernetes guide .Kubernetes version: 1.24 or higherKubernetes version: 1.23 or lowerapiVersion: v1 kind: ServiceAccount metadata: name: admin-user namespace: kube-system --- apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRoleBinding metadata: name: admin-user roleRef: apiGroup: rbac.authorization.k8s.io kind: ClusterRole name: cluster-admin subjects: - kind: ServiceAccount name: admin-user namespace: kube-system --- apiVersion: v1 kind: Secret type: kubernetes.io/service-account-token metadata: name: admin-user-token namespace: kube-system annotations: kubernetes.io/service-account.name: "admin-user"apiVersion: v1 kind: ServiceAccount metadata: name: admin-user namespace: kube-system --- apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRoleBinding metadata: name: admin-user roleRef: apiGroup: rbac.authorization.k8s.io kind: ClusterRole name: cluster-admin subjects: - kind: ServiceAccount name: admin-user namespace: kube-system -

-Create the
+Create a

 ServiceAccountobject and a secret for it:kubectl create -f sa.yaml

-Prepare the ServiceAccount token
+Prepare a ServiceAccount token

 This token is used to authenticate the ServiceAccount object in the Managed Service for Kubernetes cluster.